MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-ksstreamallocator_functiontable.md

 This property is only supported by allocators supporting the DISPATCH_LEVEL function interface.
-Allocators supporting this property must be able to allocate and free frames at IRQL &lt;= DISPATCH_LEVEL.
+Allocators supporting this property must be able to allocate and free frames at IRQL <= DISPATCH_LEVEL.

 Because the DISPATCH_LEVEL interface is closely associated with the IRP-based interface, acquiring the function table is likely to result in the creation of an internal notification event to allow pending I/O to be completed when frames are returned to the free list.
 When the handle to the allocator is closed, the function table pointers are invalid and the associated events are automatically disabled.